Opiliones: Description

 The Opiliones are known for having exceptionally long legs relative to their body size; however, some species are short-legged.
 As in all Arachnida, the body in the Opiliones has two tagmata, the anterior cephalothorax or prosoma, and the posterior 10-segmented abdomen or opisthosoma.
 The most easily discernible difference between harvestmen and spiders is that in harvestmen, the connection between the cephalothorax and abdomen is broad, so that the body appears to be a single oval structure.
-Other differences include the fact that Opiliones have no venom glands in their chelicerae, so pose no danger to humans.
+Other differences include the fact that Opiliones have no venom glands in their chelicerae and thus pose no danger to humans.

 They also have no silk glands and therefore do not build webs.
 In some highly derived species, the first five abdominal segments are fused into a dorsal shield called the scutum, which in most such species is fused with the carapace.
 Some such Opiliones only have this shield in the males.
 In some species, the two posterior abdominal segments are reduced.
 Some of them are divided medially on the surface to form two plates beside each other.
 The second pair of legs is longer than the others and function as antennae or feelers.
 In short-legged species, this may not be obvious.

 The feeding apparatus (stomotheca) differs from most arachnids in that Opiliones can swallow chunks of solid food, not only liquids.
 The stomotheca is formed by extensions of the coxae of the pedipalps and the first pair of legs.